 The EDD will email and mail disqualification letters to applicants.
 Applicants have seven calendar days from the date the disqualification email is received to appeal.
-Send all appeals to WSBSFP2@edd.ca.gov by close of business on the seventh calendar day.
+Send all appeals to WSBSFP1@edd.ca.gov by 5 p.m.
+PT on the seventh calendar day following disqualification.
 The appellant must submit the facts in writing.
 The review will be limited to the information provided in writing.
 To be considered for review, the appeal must contain the following information:

-- Appealing organization's full name, address, and telephone number. - A brief statement of the reasons for appeal, including citations to the SFP and pertinent documents. - A statement of the relief sought. - A scanned copy of the statement with an original wet signature of the authorized signatory authority of the organization. - Appeals must be submitted in PDF form to WSBSFP2@edd.ca.gov.
+- Appealing organization's full name, address, and telephone number. - A brief statement of the reasons for appeal, including citations to the SFP and pertinent documents. - A statement of the relief sought. - A scanned copy of the statement with an original wet signature of the authorized signatory authority of the organization. - Appeals must be submitted in PDF form to WSBSFP1@edd.ca.gov.

-The WSB Deputy Director's Office will respond to appeals via email.
+The WSB Deputy Director's Office (DDO) will respond to appeals via email.
 The review will be limited to determining whether the proposal met the Application Requirements of the SFP.